-Teleport is built using standard SSH constructs: keys, certificates, protocols.
+Teleport is built using standard SSH constructs: keys, certificates and protocols.
 This means that a Teleport system is 100% compatible with both OpenSSH clients and servers.

 ssh) to work with a Teleport proxy, two conditions must be met:

-sshmust be configured to connect via a Teleport proxy.
+sshmust be configured to connect through a Teleport proxy.

 sshneeds to be given the SSH certificate issued by